moliver28/research-handbook/content/handbook/security/corporate/services/laptops/hardware/_index.md

 Laptops are **purchased by Corporate Security** during a team member's onboarding process.
 The team-member will be sent a form to fill out for ordering.

-GitLab approves and supports the use of Linux and Apple's macOS as the OS for employee laptops.
+GitLab approves and supports the use of macOS as the OS for employee laptops.
+We also approve Linux for employee laptops, however team members will be self-supporting.
 For security concerns and support efficiency reasons, Windows is not supported as a hardware laptop OS for team members unless it is for [specific product development and testing use cases](#windows).

 Further information on GitLab authorized operating systems, versions, and exception process is available on the [Approved Operating Systems](/handbook/security/corporate/services/laptops/os) page.

 The operating system choices have obviously affected the hardware selection process.

 Apple hardware is the common choice among GitLab team members.
 Team members may also select a Dell Linux laptop if they are familiar with Linux and capable of self-support, as long as they are using an approved operating system.
+Please do not select Linux if you have never used macOS or Apple products before.

 > We have a corporate discount for corporate-purchased Apple products only.
 Apple does **not** have an employee discount program for GitLab at this time.